 Hodgsonites is conveniently situated close to the Central Dining Rooms, the Queen's Sports Centre, golf course and playing fields.

 MR IAN RICHARDS

-My aim in House is very simple, I try to create a civilised homely atmosphere where all boys and girls can thrive and realise their full potential in everything they do.
-Respect for each other is vital to this aim and I am pleased to say that everyone from the newest fourth former to the Head of House is equally important to us, and their achievements are a source of pride to all members of the House, whether it be success in academic or extra curricular activities.
+My aim in House is very simple, I try to create a civilised homely atmosphere where all the pupils can thrive and realise their full potential in everything they do.
+Respect for each other is vital to this aim and I am pleased to say that everyone from the newest Fourth (Year 9) to the Head of House is equally important to us, and their achievements are a source of pride to all members of the House, whether it be success in academic or extra curricular activities.

 I am pleased to say that we have built up a House which is full of talented students all of whom have a broad range of interests.
 We have some fine sportsmen, we have some excellent musicians and can produce a House Orchestra of over 20 players, as well as excellent actors and artists.

 We are a cosmopolitan House with pupils from many countries.
 Our pupils are actively involved in the many weekend activities on offer, and I am pleased that the House is busy seven days a week.

 We have a strong Old Hodgsonite Association (OHA) and I am delighted that they take an active interest in the House.
 We jointly organise a Careers evening when Old Hodgsonites come back and talk to present Specialists about their chosen careers.
 The OHA have recently instituted a History prize for the Fourth Form World War One projects.
 Their excellent website can be found at www.hodgsonites.com

 Mr IS Richards, MA